zef/BoxKit/README.md

 I would like to make a video explaining and demonstrating some of the features and process.
 Coming soon, I hope!

----

 ### Flexible, Modular, and Customizable

 Quickly print a set of corners that will allow you to assemble a box of any size.

 Choose a simple tray or a box with a hinged lid.
-Optional features include lid latches, magnets, independent hinges, and other configurable options.
+Optional features include lid latches, magnets, independent hinges, and other configurable options, [as detailed below](#boxkit-parts).

 Parameters such as the thickness of the material, side length, height, hinge configuration, and many other configuration options are available.